-Masters of vessels entering Canada’s exclusive economic zone from seaward are advised to consult the Ballast Water Control and Management Regulations (the Regulations) and A Guide to Canada’s Ballast Water Control and Management Regulations (TP 13617 – Edition 2019) to ensure compliance.
+Masters of vessels entering Canada’s exclusive economic zone from seaward are advised to consult the Ballast Water Control and Management Regulations (the Regulations) and the TP 13617 - List of Canada’s designated alternate ballast water exchange areas and fresh waters (2021) to ensure compliance.
 With the exception of vessels specifically exempted from the provision of the Regulations, all vessels are expected to exchange or treat their ballast prior to ballast discharge in waters under Canadian jurisdiction.
 This requirement also extends to vessels carrying only residual quantities of ballast water, if local water is to be added to the tanks and discharged before leaving waters under Canadian jurisdiction.
 The Master of a vessel, whether or not they are carrying ballast onboard, must ensure the vessel complies with the regulations and submits a completed ballast water reporting form as outlined in TP 13617 – Edition 2019.
 In cases where Transport Canada determines that a vessel did not comply with the Regulations, the vessel may be subject to inspection and detention in accordance with subsection 222(1) of the Canada Shipping Act, 2001.

 Transport Canada is the lead agency responsible for Canada's Marine Oil Spill Preparedness and Response Regime.
 The regime was established in 1995 to enable industry to respond to its own oil spills of up to 10,000 tonnes within the prescribed time standards and operating environments, for Canadian waters south of 60 degrees north latitude.
 The regime is built upon a partnership between government and industry.
-It sets rigorous standards for response organizations and oil handling facilities, and establishes the requirements for national preparedness capacity.
+It sets rigorous standards for response organizations and oil handling facilities (including oil handling facilities north of 60), and establishes the requirements for national preparedness capacity.
 Please refer to the end of this Notice for Transport Canada contact information.

 The Canadian Coast Guard is the lead federal agency responsible for ensuring an appropriate response to all ship-source spills and will place the onus of response on the polluter.
 The Canadian Coast Guard monitors the overall response to ensure that it is effective, timely, and appropriate to the incident.
 As the Canadian Coast Guard will be notified of all ship-source spill occurrences, polluters are encouraged to discuss their intentions with the appropriate Canadian Coast Guard representative.
 Please refer to the end of this Notice for regional Canadian Coast Guard contact information.